UIUC-iSchool-DataViz/spring2019/week11/lecture11.md

 Cons:
  * Community driven (there can be bugs and surprises)
- * All websites are static
+ * You only get the one webpage

 <img src="images/githubpages.jpeg" width="200"/>